dollysapra/EPT/README.md

 /nl/uva/aloha/genetic/DNNCodec.Java --> design the codec/genotype you need to use here.

+This Genetic Algorithm is based on Jenetics library (https://jenetics.io/) .
+Please read Jenetics documentation to use our code.

+A "Problem" encapsulates the genotype, its translation and evaluation metrics.

 /nl/uva/aloha/problems/ --> design your problem here.
 Example problems are available.
-This step is only needed for multi-objective search.
+This step can be ignored for single-objective search.
 For example of single-objective search (CIFAR-10), see /nl/uva/aloha/GAMain.Java

 For example of multi-objective search (PAMAP2), see /nl/uva/aloha/MultiObjGAMain.Java